lucia-auth/lucia/examples/astro/email-and-password/README.md

-# Email & password example with Lucia and SvelteKit
+# Email & password example with Lucia and Astro

 This example uses SQLite3 with `better-sqlite3`.